jplalor/jplalor.github.io/hiring.md

 ### To Apply

-- Please email your CV and a brief cover letter to jlalor1+postdoc@nd.edu to apply.
-- Arrange for two letters of recommendation to be sent to jlalor1+postdocrec@nd.edu.
+- Please submit your application using [this link](http://apply.interfolio.com/156773).

 ### Duration